 Making music in the desert, solar power style

 Inside the mobile recording studio

-The next step for Joachim was reaching out to our team for a consultation on what it would take to get his RV outfitted with a customized solar system.
+The next step for Joachim was reaching out to our team for a consultation on what it would take to get his RV outfitted with a customized solar power system.
 James helped him make decisions on the solar system components he needed in order to power everything in his mobile recording studio, including the AC.
 First, he suggested the RV rooftop to be lined with 10 REC N-Peak Series 320 Watt Monocrystalline Solar Panels to achieve maximum exposure to the sun.
-James also recommended to use two 24/3000/70 MultiPlus Inverters along with 14 Battle Born Lithium Ion Batteries which would ensure enough stored capacity to power his studio as well as the AC.
+James also recommended using two 24/3000/70 MultiPlus Inverters along with 14 Battle Born Lithium Ion Batteries which would ensure enough stored capacity to power his studio as well as the AC.

 MPPT SmartSolar 250/70-Tr (2) & 24/3000/70 MultiPlus Inverter

 Battle Born BB5024 Lithium Ion LiFePO4 Batteries (14)